---

 db.default.driver = org.postgresql.Driver

-db.default.url = "jdbc:postgresql://username:[email protected]:5432/scala_play" # Replace with correct credentials
+db.default.url = "jdbc:postgresql://username:password@127.0.0.1:5432/scala_play" # Replace with correct credentials

-Make sure to replace username and password with your PostgreSQL credentials.
+Make sure to replace `username` and `password` with your PostgreSQL credentials.

 _Step 5_ : Update Project Dependencies